 Travelling by car to Powerscourt from Dublin

 Make your way to the M50 from your location in Dublin then take the N11 southbound (Wexford), take exit 7 for Bray south, Enniskerry, Powerscourt Gardens.
-Turn left at roundabout, over flyover and rejoin N11 heading north.
+Turn left at the roundabout, over the flyover and rejoin N11 heading north.

 Take the first left for Enniskerry Village (Exit 6a).
-Continue along road to Enniskerry Village.
-Take the road to the left of the clock tower, in the village square, continue up steep hill for 600m.
-Powerscourt entrance is on the right-hand side opposite church entrance.
+Continue along the road to Enniskerry Village.
+Take the road to the left of the clock tower, in the village square, continue up a steep hill for 600m.
+Powerscourt entrance is on the right-hand side opposite the church entrance.

 Day Tours to the Powerscourt Estate and Gardens